brunodrugowick/distributed-tracing-demo/README.md

 ![https://i.imgur.com/dTyEScc.png](https://i.imgur.com/dTyEScc.png)

-Also, you can play around with Prometheus at [http://localhost:9090/](http://localhost:9090/) to see stuff like these:
+Also, you can play around with Prometheus at [http://localhost:9090/](http://localhost:9090/) to see stuff like this:

 ![https://i.imgur.com/hsNvNmk.png](https://i.imgur.com/hsNvNmk.png)